Asymptotically optimal discretization of hedging strategies with jumps: Proof of Theorem 2

 To prove \eqref{cost2}, it is enough to show that

 and

 The second term can be shown to converge to zero using Lemma \ref{overshoot.lm}.
-For the first term, for $1<\kappa < \frac{\alpha\rho}{\alpha + \beta\rho}$, H\"older's inequality yields
+For the first term, for $1<\kappa< \frac{\alpha\rho}{\alpha+ \beta\rho}$, H\"older's inequality yields

-which is bounded by a constant for $\varepsilon$ sufficiently small by Lemma \ref{sumovershoot.lm} (applied under $Q$) (the assumptions are satisfied because we are working under $H'_\rho$ and therefore all coefficients are bounded).
-Therefore, the expression under the expectation in \eqref{cost21} is uniformly integrable under $Q$ as $\varepsilon\downarrow 0$.
-On the other hand, by Cauchy-Schwarz inequality,
+which is bounded by a constant for $\varepsilon$ sufficiently small by Lemma \ref{sumovershoot.lm} (applied under~$Q$) (the assumptions are satisfied because we are working under $H'_\rho$ and therefore all coefficients are bounded).
+Therefore, the expression under the expectation in \eqref{cost21} is uniformly integrable under $Q$ as $\varepsilon \downarrow 0$.
+On the other hand, by the Cauchy--Schwarz inequality,

-Since $Z^{-1}$ has finite quadratic variation, and the last factor is uniformly integrable under $Q$ by Lemma \ref{sumovershoot.lm}, due to the first deterministic factor, the whole expression converges to zero in probability and \eqref{cost21} follows.\\
+Since $Z^{-1}$ has finite quadratic variation, and the last factor is uniformly integrable under $Q$ by Lemma \ref{sumovershoot.lm}, due to the first deterministic factor, the whole expression converges to zero in probability, and \eqref{cost21} follows.

-\emph{Step 3.}\ Using the same notation as in the proof of Theorem \ref{err.thm} (Step 3), we have,
+\emph{Step 3.} Using the same notation as in the proof of Theorem \ref{err.thm} (step 3), we have

-where one can show, using first Lemma \ref{overshoot.lm} and then exactly the same arguments as in the proof of Theorem \ref{err.thm}, that $R^\varepsilon \to 0$ as $\varepsilon\downarrow 0$.
+where one can show, using first Lemma \ref{overshoot.lm} and then exactly the same arguments as in the proof of Theorem \ref{err.thm}, that $R^\varepsilon\to0$ as $\varepsilon\downarrow0$.
 Then, from the previous step,

-Our next goal is to replace $\tilde X_{\tilde \tau_i}$ with $\hat X_{\hat \tau_i}$ in the above expression, where $\hat \tau_i = \inf\{t\geq 0: \hat X_t \notin [-\underline a_{T_i} \varepsilon, \overline a_{T_i}\varepsilon]\}$.
+Our next goal is to replace $\tilde X_{\tilde\tau_i}$ with $\hat X_{\hat\tau_i}$ in the above expression, where $\hat\tau_i = \inf\{t\geq0\dvtx \hat X_t \notin[-\underline a_{T_i} \varepsilon, \overline a_{T_i}\varepsilon]\}$.
 Let $a = \min(\underline a_{T_i}, \overline a_{T_i})$ and define

 $f$ is a twice differentiable function satisfying for small enough $\varepsilon$